 The ADA Manager and departmental ADA Coordinators work with employees requesting an exemption from wearing a face covering, a face shield with a drape, or respiratory protection due to a medical condition, mental health condition, or disability.
-Employees that are granted an exemption from wearing a face covering or face shield with a drape will maintain at least six feet apart from all other persons unless the unmasked employee is fully vaccinated or takes a COVID-19 test once a week, providing proof of negative results to their Supervisor.
+Employees that are granted an exemption from wearing a face covering or face shield with a drape will maintain at least six feet apart from all other persons unless the employee not wearing a face covering is fully vaccinated or takes a COVID-19 test once a week, providing proof of negative results to their Supervisor.
 COVID-19 testing will not be used as an alternative to face coverings.